kayv1273/Linear-Algebra/README.md

 - Expert Mode: This mode was an extra feature added by me (for fun) to implement an ax + b = c equation with a decimal solution.
 It is exactly the same format as the Basic Mode, but the answer will have to be rounded to 2 decimals.

 - Scratch Paper: In the side bar for the Basic and Expert Mode Pages, there is a drawable canvas that the user can have scratch paper.
 This is entirely optional and up to the user whether or not they want to use it.

+- Answer Reveal: If the user does not input a correct answer after 5 unique attempts, a reveal answer button will be displayed for the user to click and see how to get to the final answer.